-$h(T, \infty)$ is shown as the dark red curve in Figure 1 for the Gaussian distribution of feedbacks shown in dark green ($\bar{f} = 0.65$; $\sigma_f = 0.13$).
-This shape is consistent with results from multi-ensemble GCM studies as well as a variety of observationally-based estimates.
-The lighter curves, to be discussed later, show the same distributions for $\bar{f} = 0.5$, $\sigma_f = 0.13$.
+Here $h(T,\infty)$ is shown as the dark area along the ordinate in Fig. 1 for the Gaussian distribution of feedbacks shown in the dark area along the abscissa $(\overline{f}=0.65;\,\sigma_f=0.13)$.
+This shape is consistent with results from multiensemble GCM studies as well as a variety of observationally based estimates.
+The lighter curves, to be discussed later, show the same distributions for $\overline{f}=0.5,\sigma_f=0.13$.

-RB07 also showed that for the larger \bar{f} the strong skewing of the probability distribution towards high climate sensitivities means that estimates of the likelihood of climate sensitivity exceeding the central range of the IPCC07 estimate of 2 to 4.5 °C are not sensitive to the uncertainty in the climate feedbacks.
-In other words, reducing uncertainty in model parameterizations do not help very much in constraining the fat tail of high climate sensitivity estimates.
+RB07 also showed that for the larger \overline{f} the strong skewing of the probability distribution toward high climate sensitivities means that estimates of the likelihood of climate sensitivity exceeding the central range of the S07 estimate of 2°-4.5°C are not sensitive to the uncertainty in the climate feedbacks.
+In other words, reducing uncertainty in model parameterizations does not help very much in constraining the fat tail of high climate sensitivity estimates.

 By definition, climate sensitivity is a measure of equilibrium climate change.
-As several studies have shown, the adjustment of the deep ocean actually takes several centuries or more to come into equilibrium (e.g., Hoffert, 1980; Hansen et al., 1985; Wigley and Schlesinger, 1985; Allen and Frame, 2007).
-This timescale is only weakly constrained because the processes of ocean adjustment remain poorly known.
-Importantly though, the higher the climate sensitivity, the longer the adjustment time and so the fat tail of the PDF of climate response grows only slowly with time (e.g., Hansen et al., 1985; Wigley and Schlesinger, 1985).
+As several studies have shown, the adjustment of the deep ocean actually takes several centuries or more to come into equilibrium (e.g., Hoffert et al. 1980; Hansen et al. 1985; Wigley and Schlesinger 1985; Allen and Frame 2007).
+This time scale is only weakly constrained because the processes of ocean adjustment remain poorly known.
+Importantly though, the higher the climate sensitivity, the longer the adjustment time and so the fat tail of the PDF of climate response grows only slowly with time (e.g., Hansen et al. 1985; Wigley and Schlesinger 1985).
 As pointed out by Frame et al. (2006) and Allen and Frame (2007), this long adjustment time calls into question the value of better constraining climate sensitivity in making climate projections that inform climate policy choices over the coming decades and centuries.

-In this study we extend the investigation of RB07 to the time dependent evolution of the PDF of the planetary mean surface temperature under the action of anthropogenic radiative forcing.
-Our goal is to identify general principles governing the evolving shape of the function $h_T(T,t)$, which we define as the probability density that the global mean surface temperature anomaly has value T at time t after the initiation of the radiative forcing.
+In this study we extend the investigation of RB07 to the time-dependent evolution of the PDF of the planetary mean surface temperature under the action of anthropogenic radiative forcing.
+Our goal is to identify general principles governing the evolving shape of the function $h_T(T, t)$, which we define as the probability density that the global mean surface temperature anomaly has value T at time t after the initiation of the radiative forcing.
 We demonstrate that, as in the case of equilibrium climate sensitivity, the transient response of the system can be cleanly characterized in terms of climate feedbacks.
 The uptake of heat by the deep ocean can be interpreted as a transient negative feedback.
 With this perspective, the central questions of RB07 can be addressed for the transient case.
-Firstly, how does the uncertainty in climate feedbacks translate into uncertainty in the transient climate reponse?
-Secondly, how does a reduction of uncertainty in model parameters (or feedbacks) translate into uncertainty in the system response T(t)?
-Our work complements previous investigations of uncertainty in climate predictions (e.g., Wigley and Raper, 2001; Frame et al., 2005; Knutti et al., 2005) in that we focus on general and qualitative features of the probability distributions of predicted parameters, rather than on optimizing a quantitative constraint on their values.
+First, how does the uncertainty in climate feedbacks translate into uncertainty in the transient climate reponse?
+Second, how does a reduction of uncertainty in model parameters (or feedbacks) translate into uncertainty in the system response T(t)?
+Our work complements previous investigations of uncertainty in climate predictions (e.g., Wigley and Raper 2001; Frame et al. 2005; Knutti et al. 2005) in that we focus on general and qualitative features of the probability distributions of predicted parameters, rather than on optimizing a quantitative constraint on their values.